Gender disparities in health: Gender bias in clinical trials

 Gender bias is prevalent in medical research and diagnosis.
 Historically, women were excluded from clinical trials, which affects research and diagnosis.
 Throughout clinical trials, Caucasian males were the normal test subjects and findings were then generalized to other populations.
 Women were considered more expensive and complicated clinical trial subjects because of variable hormone levels that differ significantly from men's.
 Specifically, pregnant women were considered an at-risk population and thus barred from participation in any clinical trials.

 In 1993, the U.S. Food and Drug Administration (FDA) published "Guidelines for the Study and Evaluation of Gender Differences in the Clinical Evaluation of Drugs", overwriting the 1977 decision to bar all pregnant women from clinical trials.
 Through this, they recommended that women be included in clinical trials to explore differences in the sexes, specifying that the population included in clinical trials should be indicative of the population to whom the drug would be prescribed.
 This mandated the inclusion of female participants in clinical trials sponsored by the National Institutes of Health (NIH).
-The FDA's 1998 "Presentation of Safety and Effectiveness Data for Certain Subgroups of the Population in Investigational New Drug Application Reports and New Drug Applications" regulations mandated that drug trials prove safety and efficacy in both sexes in order to gain FDA approval and led to drugs being taken off the market due to adverse affects on women that had not been appropriately studied during clinical trials.
+The FDA's 1998 "Presentation of Safety and Effectiveness Data for Certain Subgroups of the Population in Investigational New Drug Application Reports and New Drug Applications" regulations mandated that drug trials prove safety and efficacy in both sexes to gain FDA approval and led to drugs being taken off the market due to adverse effects on women that had not been appropriately studied during clinical trials.
 Several more recent studies determined in hindsight that many federally funded studies from 2009 included a higher percentage of female participants but did not include findings specified between males and females.